Metal ion release following hip replacement not strongly related to patient activity medical study

 Glucocorticoids manufactured by the body are referred to as endogenous steroids- meaning a person’s own body makes these steroids.

-When steroids are taken in from the outside either by mouth, intramuscularly or intravenously,
+When steroids are taken in from the outside either by mouth, intramuscularly or intravenously, they are referred to as exogenous steroids.
+Taking glucocorticoids orally or intravenously can reduce the ability of the person’s own adrenal glands to continue to

 |Larger cups and optimal positioning produced lowest ion